learn-co-curriculum/swift-collections/README.md

 ## Introduction

 The goal of this lab is to give you practice manipulating collections using Swift.
-Reference the Apple documentation and the to look for built-in methods on the various collection classes that can help you.
+Reference the Apple documentation to look for built-in methods on the various collection classes that can help you.

 ## Instructions